CrashyyOveride/CrashyyOveride-Assessment_3/All_Information_Masterfile(Handbook).md

 # Dungeon 2 Enemies & Boss

 ### Orb
 Found in any levels of a dungeon.
 This orb is a pure black ball, compressed of high levels of wild magic, nearly uncontrollable by a mere human.
 Orb is the most common enemy you will encounter within a dungeon.
-Although the weakest by far of all the enemies, Orb is an unruly and unpredictable enemy, he may become stronger with the right conditions.
+Although the weakest by far of all the enemies, Orb is an unruly and unpredictable enemy, he may become something called the Chaos Orb that is stronger with the right conditions.

 ### Deeproot Warden
 A wandering titan of a man, he navigates the forest shallows without the burden of roots.
 Overgrown vines wrap tightly around his armour, a legendary warden rumoured to be forged from the ancient, unyielding woof of the First Generation of Gloomwood trees.
 He can't die truly, becuase his soul was consumed by the forest.
 You can talk to him after you have defeated him, as he will become a friendly npc.